 Pictured above: Bancroft NeuroRehab patient, Gary and his sister.
+Watch their story.

 For many family members, they grieve the loss of their loved one’s personality.
 The behavioral and emotional symptoms are often most difficult to manage and each family member can be impacted differently.
 Parents of adult children often resume the parental role.
 Spouses and siblings develop a new care-giving role.

 About 75 percent of post-brain injury caregivers are women, and more than two-thirds hold a job in addition to caring for a loved one.
 The pressure to properly rehabilitate a child, parent or spouse, on top of the individual’s cognitive and emotional challenges, creates the perfect storm for caregiver burnout and an unhealthy family dynamic.

 Family needs change across the spectrum of care, from acute treatment to post-acute rehabilitation.
 These needs include obtaining more information, managing uncertainty about the future, adapting to changes, finding more services or resources, coordinating care, and increasing peer and professional support.